Vtg Stencils US No. 2

 Reese's stencils became very known for many years.
 Later, the Reeses brand was taken over by C. H. Hanson Co.

 Today you can buy lots of used kits on ebay.
-This design is known till today under the name Roman Roman font.

 The competitors like Carragan, Dunlap, Fletcher, Monce, Stafford, Wards, and many more used the same design.

-Only true experts will note the little differences on some letters like R, Q, 5, $, ¢ and & – but the overall impression of the letter and
+Of course, there are some tiny differences on some letters like R, Q, 5, $, ¢ and & – but the overall impression of the letter and

-figure designs is the same. (for the U.S. market)
+figure designs is the same.

 For a fitting companien ornament font have a look to Vtg Stencil Ornaments A.

-Historic US-American Trademarks and Companies for letter brass stencil plates | ||
+Historic US-American Trademarks & Companies for single plates of brass stencils | ||

 ---|---|---|